Love Writing Personal Statements?

 To make this work, you’ll need some strategies –

 Pre-writing exercises can activate creativity, and cue memories related to life experiences.
-They can provide the raw material you’ll need to draw on later, when responding to college essay prompts.
+They can provide the raw material you’ll need to draw on later, when you're drafting your personal statement.

 The freewriting approach helps you bypass your inner-critic so you can connect with your authentic voice.